axi0m/nathair/README.md

 ## Acknowledgements

-1. Syngress for publishing the book Violent Python
+1. Syngress for publishing the book Violent Python.
 2. TJ O'Connor for writing the book and doing the hard work of coming up with all the examples and sharing his years of knowledge with his readers.
 3. All the projects mentioned in the Built With section.
 Almost all the code is other people's hardwork, I just cobbled it together.